 - Once you have completed your volunteering activity we will need to see your hours confirmation, which can be scanned to [email protected] or brought in to the Students’ Union so we can verify your hours.
-You can also record your hours on our website and to do this choose 'My Volunteer Log' from the volunteering drop-down menu.
-You can record any other volunteering activities that you have been involved in using My Volunteer Log.
+You can then log your hours on your Skills Log!
+Log in to the SU website, head to ‘my account’ and you can access the Skills Log where you can keep track of your volunteering hours.

 “I only heard about the University of Lincoln Give Back Days two years ago, although I’ve been volunteering with Cancer Research UK for 25 years.
 My dad died of cancer aged 64 and I wanted to try and contribute in a small way to the fight against this awful disease.